 A. The Exchange is authorized under the Federal Patient Protection and Affordable Care Act (Public Law 111-148), as amended by the Federal Health Care and Education Reconciliation Act of 2010 (Public Law 111-152) (collectively, “Affordable Care Act”), and the California Patient Protection and Affordable Care Act, (Chapter 655, Statutes of 2010) and Chapter 659, Statutes of 2010) (“California Affordable Care Act”) to selectively contract with Health Insurance Issuers in order to make available to enrollees of the Exchange health care coverage choices that seek to provide the optimal combination of choice, value, access, quality and service to Qualified Individuals, Employers and Employees;

-B. The Application process conducted by the Exchange is based on the assessment of certain requirements, criteria and standards that: (i) the Exchange determines are reasonable and necessary for bidding Health Insurance Issuers to market, offer, and sell Qualified Health Plans through the Exchange, (ii) are set forth in the Application and/or (iii) are required under applicable laws, rules and regulations or otherwise necessary to meet the needs of enrollees in the Exchange, including, those set forth at 10 CCR § 6400 et seq. and 45 C.F.R.
+B. The Application process conducted by the Exchange is based on the assessment of certain requirements, criteria and standards that: (i) the Exchange determines are reasonable and necessary for bidding Health Insurance Issuers to market, offer, and sell Qualified Health Plans through the Exchange, (ii) are set forth in the Application and (iii) are required under applicable laws, rules and regulations or otherwise necessary to meet the needs of enrollees in the Exchange, including, those set forth at 10 CCR § 6400 et seq. and 45 C.F.R.
 Part § 155 et seq.;

 C. In connection with the evaluation of the responses to the Application received from Health Insurance Issuers, the Exchange is required under 10 CCR § 6428 et seq. : (i) to evaluate the proposed QHP Issuer’s compliance with requirements imposed under the Application, and (ii) to give greater consideration to potential QHP Issuers that further the mission of the Exchange by promoting, among other items, the following: (1) affordability for the consumer and small employer – both in terms of premium and at point of care, (2) “value” competition based upon quality, service, and price, (3) competition based upon meaningful QHP Issuer choice and ability to demonstrate product differentiation within the required guidelines for standard benefit plans, (4) competition throughout the State, (5) alignment with Providers and delivery systems that serve the low-income population, (6) delivery system improvement, effective prevention programs and payment reform, and (7) long-term collaboration and cooperation between the Exchange and Health Insurance Issuers;